Ghost Machine (album)

-Ghost Machine is the self-titled debut album by the five-piece music group Ghost Machine.
-The album was released on July 26, 2005, via the band's own label Black Blood Records.
+Ghost Machine is the self-titled debut album by American metal band Ghost Machine.
+It was released on July 26, 2005, via the band's own label Black Blood Records.

 The album contains a total of 13 core tracks.
 There are parts on the album that are silent spaces 4 seconds in length.
-There are 7 tracks all of which are 11 seconds in length and feature the same random noises.
-Track 12 is a 4:01 remix of "God Forbid", Track 13 is a track called "Certain Things" and is 4:38 in length.
+There are 7 tracks, all of which are 11 seconds in length and feature the same random noises.
+Track 12 is a 4:01 remix of "God Forbid", track 13 is a track called "Certain Things" and is 4:38 in length.
 Track 14, "Ripped", goes for 6:13 and is a dark ambient track that samples random noises.